 Since we are concerned about each student's security and the security of his/her possessions, residents should not give key cards to anyone else.
-If a resident loses the key card, he/she must report the loss immediately to the Student Account Specialist.
+If a resident loses the key card, he/she must report the loss immediately to the Student Life Director.
 A \$25 fee will be issued to those who lose a key card.
 By like token, a student must not enter anyone else's room, classroom, or any other area by use of any device.
 Residents are not to make duplicate keys; if another key is needed, speak to the RHD.

 RHD, RAs, and members of the administration may enter a room to ensure that health, fire, safety, cleanliness, and other university regulations are maintained as well as to ensure the health and welfare of all students.
-These health and safety inspections will occur at least once per month, with residents given advance notice ahead of the inspection..
+These health and safety inspections will occur at least once per month, with residents given advance notice ahead of the inspection.
 In addition, some buildings and hallways are under camera surveillance.
+The RHD will also inspect rooms during each break for safety and security reasons.
+Any damages or rules violations will be noted and then addressed when the student returns.

 Fire drills will be conducted one evening near the beginning of each semester; all fire alarms are to be taken seriously as a possible fire emergency.
-All resident students are expected to participate in the drill, exiting the halls, following standard procedures for evacuating the residence hall and assembling in the pre-assigned areas.
+All resident students are expected to participate in the drill, exiting the halls, following standard procedures for evacuating the residence hall, and assembling in the pre-assigned areas.
 The drill will conclude with an evaluation and dismissal by the RHD.
 Students tampering with fire equipment or intentionally setting off a fire alarm or smoke detector will be fined \$250.00 and brought before the VPSS.